Introduction to IoT Using Arduino Training Course

 Advanced Arduino Programming

-14 HoursIn this instructor-led, live training in Uzbekistan, participants will learn how to program the Arduino using advanced techniques as they step through the creation of a simple sensor alert system.
+14 HoursIn this instructor-led, live training in Uzbekistan, participants will learn how to program the Arduino using advanced techniques by creating a simple sensor alert system.

 By the end of this training, participants will be able to: